florian6973/RePaint/README.md

 Note: to setup this environment on OVH Cloud, I used the Pytorch distribution and I had to revert to an older version of matplotlib to make the Jupyter Notebook Interactive Widgets work (3.7.0).

 ## RePaint experiments

+The original `test.py` has been modified and it has to be used through a notebook now.

+Class labels for ImageNet are referenced  in `inet_labels.json`.

 Please see the notebook `demo.ipynb` for a quick demo and `experiments.ipynb` for the main experiments.